AriFordsham/GHCWiki/commentary/compiler/backend-opt.md

 This page gathers together a list of ideas and plans for improving the backend of the compiler.
 Any progress made will also be noted here.

-## Removal of Proc Point Splitting
+## Removal of Proc Point Splitting for LLVM

 The reason we needed proc-point splitting for the LLVM backend is detailed [here](commentary/compiler/backends/llvm/wip#get-rid-of-proc-point-splitting).